 - Other noncancerous tumors of the breast

-If the breast cancer can be seen on a mammogram or ultrasound but the doctor cannot feel the cancer on a physical exam, a wire localization will be done before the surgery:
+If the breast cancer can be seen on imaging tests but the doctor cannot feel it when examining you, a wire localization will be done before the surgery.

 - A radiologist will use a mammogram or ultrasound to place a needle (or needles) in or near the abnormal breast area.